-When it comes to image ads, you’ll usually find that it’s a safe bet to stay below the file size of 150 kB or less.
+You’ll usually find that it’s safest to keep your image ads’ file size at 150 kB or less.

 When it comes to the dimensions of image ads, here are the most common dimensions in pixels (keep in mind that not all publishers accept all ad sizes):